 MA in Experimental Psychology, Keble College, University of Oxford (First Class Honours)

-As well as offering therapy sessions through my private practice, I am a counsellor at an NHS Trust.
+As well as offering therapy sessions through my private practice, I am an integrative therapist at an NHS Trust.
 I am a trainer for a national children’s mental health organisation and have worked at Mind and Rape Crisis.

 This feedback is from clients that I have worked with, with their consent to include it here.
 Names and details have been changed to protect their confidentiality.